polius/meteornext-docs/docs/guides/notifications.md

 ### Deployments

-A notification is sent every time a scheduled deploymend ends.
+A notification is sent every time a scheduled deployment ends.

 ### Monitoring

-A notification is sent everytime a selected monitored server changes it's state.
+A notification is sent every time a selected monitored server changes its state.

 :::tip
-To add servers to be monitored head to the [Monitoring](./monitoring) section.
+To add servers to be monitored, head to the [Monitoring](./monitoring) section.
 :::

 These are all the different states: